TonySu1234/10minutemail/README.md

 ```

 Notes & assumptions
-- Uses the public 1secmail API at https://www.1secmail.com/api/v1/.
-This API is public and may have rate limits or availability differences.
+- Uses the Mail.gw API at https://api.mail.gw.
+The app creates an account (POST /accounts) and exchanges credentials for a token (POST /token) before listing messages (GET /messages).
+- Notes: the API requires a Bearer token for most endpoints.
+The SPA requests domains, registers an account under a random username, obtains a token, and then polls /messages.
 - If you see CORS errors in the browser, run via a local server as shown above.

 Improvements you can ask for